rackerlabs/support-how-to/content/how-to/cloud-files/use-swiftly-to-upload-an-image/index.md

 indicated in the invocation to Swiftly as the container to hold the manifest.
-The size of this container is small because it contains only the Static Large Object manifest file, which is a text file in JSON format.
-(The content of this file is shown in the preceding example.)
+The size of this container is small because it contains only the Static Large Object manifest file, which is a text file in JSON format. &mdash;The content of this file is shown in the preceding example.
 The `uploaded-images_segments` container, which Swiftly created, contains the actual image data divided into segment files.
 The size of this container is 2.41 GB, which is the size of the image that was